 - Down payments, deposits, or forfeited earnest money

 - Extra principal payments made on your mortgage

 - Settlement costs (typically)

-How to Claim Your Mortgage Interest Deduction in 2019
+How to Claim Your Mortgage Interest Deduction for 2019

 Getting ready to prepare your taxes and want to make sure you’re taking full advantage of your mortgage interest deduction this year?
 It’s important to make sure all your paperwork is in order and follow these steps to take full advantage of the deduction.